25 Things To Ask Your Legal Private Cloud Provider

 Where such a designation exists, your cloud provider should be certified in hosting and supporting that application, such as Time Matters or PCLaw.

-Unfortunately, we’ve seen to many cloud service providers take a so-called “best-effort” approach to supporting third-party software, such as your practice management software, leaving you stuck in the middle when the cloud provider blames the software for your challenges, and the software company blames the platform.
+Unfortunately, we’ve seen too many cloud service providers take a so-called “best-effort” approach to supporting third-party software, such as your practice management software, leaving you stuck in the middle when the cloud provider blames the software for your challenges, and the software company blames the platform.

-9. Is Their Cloud Optimized to Host Your Legal Software?
+Is Their Cloud Optimized to Host Your Legal Software?

-Anyone can sell you cloud hosting, cloud servers or virtual desktop services.
-But just like the legal profession is unique, so is the software that’s used in it.
-Legal practice management software, document management software and accounting software is very nuanced: It must be installed and managed in a very specific way, and the servers that host it must be built a very specific way.
+Legal practice management software, document management software, and accounting software are very nuanced.
+It must be installed and managed in a very specific way, and the servers that host it must be built in a very specific way.

-10. Do They Have a Tier-One Data Center?
+Do They Have a Tier-One Data Center?

-Ensure that your chosen cloud provider hosts within Tier-One data center.
 This means your data will be stored within a data center that includes:

 • Multiple redundant Uninterruptable Power Supply (UPS) systems